chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## Notes and Limitations

-- This menu only controls scripts that support the Custom Menu integration.
+- This menu only controls scripts that support this menu integration.
 - It does not modify Jellyfin server settings.
 - It does not install or remove addons.
 - It only enables or disables already loaded compatible scripts.